Firefighters advance on blaze that shut California highway - NewsBreak

 Two firefighters were taken to the hospital to treat burn injuries, said Andrew Mitchell, a spokesman for the Angeles National Forest.

-The fire remained uncontained due to the mountainous terrain, but firefighters made progress overnight with the help of water-dropping aircraft and an aggressive ground attack, Mitchell said.
+Officials said the fire was about 63% contained Sunday, adding that firefighters made progress overnight with the help of water-dropping aircraft and an aggressive ground attack, Mitchell said.

-He said crews will take advantage of the beginning of a cooling trend Sunday to build containment lines.
+He said crews would take advantage of the beginning of a cooling trend Sunday to build containment lines.

 The cause of the fire is under investigation.